-Sami Fattouh: I am proud of myself for defeating CancerQCS Team
+Sami Fattouh: I am proud of myself and thanks to QCS for the support.QCS Team

 I speak Arabic and English.
-My parents have enrolled me in a different school to learn Arabic after they felt that I started to forget it little by little because of living in Canada.
+My parents enrolled me in a different school to learn Arabic after they felt that I started to forget it little by little because of living in Canada.
 I love to play in public parks and ride bikes.
-My dream is to become an adventurer, a paleontologist, and an astronaut in the future
+My dream is to become an adventurer, a paleontologist, and an astronaut in the future.

 Cancer has many types.
-Any of them may attack body organs. .
-You have to be punctual and take the medication in a strict amount and promptly.
+Any of them may attack body organs… You have to be punctual and take the medication in a strict amount and promptly.
 There was a playroom in the basement where I frequently played with my brother.
 Sometimes, I would stroll down the street with friends in Doha.
 But sometimes, the doctors recommended stopping visitors from seeing me.
-Therefore, in cooperation with Qatar Cancer Society (QCS), several volunteers would come to my room to make happy faces across the glass in the hospital and give me gifts so that I could smile and even laugh.
+Therefore, in cooperation with Qatar Cancer Society (QCS), several volunteers would come to my room to make happy faces across the glass in the hospital and give me gifts so I could smile and even laugh.
 The doctors were kind and friendly.

 I was so proud of myself when my parents called me Victor because I had beaten Cancer; Cancer significantly prevented me from hanging out with friends, going to preschool, and riding horses and bikes.
 It even stopped me from strolling down through the park.
-However, I used to take a walk in the hospital garden and play in the games room.
+However, I used to walk in the hospital garden and play in the games room.
 I used to ask my aunt to take me to the games room during closing hours, and I used to go back to my room sadly to compensate my aunt, who gave me an iPad, to play games and watch YouTube together.
 I was accustomed to playing with toy trucks and characters, and I liked to run outside with my brother Iyad, but unfortunately, I could not run fast.

 I was bored in the early days of my stay in the hospital, but I stopped being bored with the help of QCS and my family.
 My friends used to come to visit me and bring toys.
 I put those toys aside to be a souvenir for these difficult days.
 My brother and I frequently played with them.
 I have donated some of the toys to those in need.
 QCS used to give many gifts, and some of their members warmed my heart, especially when they dressed as clowns and cartoon characters.